-In December 2022, a Hope for Justice volunteer spoke at an event organised by Holy Trinity Church in Leicester, UK.
-Just a few weeks after the event, we learned that an NHS worker who attended the session had identified a potential victim of modern slavery.
+Over in the UK, we had a case in December 2022, where a volunteer spoke at an event organized by Holy Trinity Church.
+Just a few weeks after the event, we learned that a healthcare worker who attended the session had identified a potential victim of human trafficking.
+It led to that victim being identified and being given the help they needed to exit their situation of exploitation.